FlineDev/BartyCrouch/README.md

 <details><summary>Options for `interfaces`</summary>

-- `path`: The directory to search for Storyboards & XIB files.
+- `paths`: The directory / directories to search for Storyboards & XIB files.
 - `defaultToBase`: Add Base translation as value to new keys.
 - `ignoreEmptyStrings`: Doesn't add views with empty values.
 - `unstripped`: Keeps whitespaces at beginning & end of Strings files.